Robert H. Whitelaw

 He served as prosecuting attorney of Cape Girardeau County in 1874–1878.

 He served as member of the State house of representatives in 1883 and 1887.

-Whitelaw was elected as a Democrat to the Fifty-first Congress to fill the vacancy caused by the death of James Peter Walker and served from November 4, 1890, to March 3, 1891.
+Whitelaw was elected as a Democrat to the Fifty-first Congress to fill the vacancy caused by the death of James P. Walker and served from November 4, 1890, to March 3, 1891.

 He was not a candidate for election in 1890 to the Fifty-second Congress.

 He resumed the practice of law in Cape Girardeau, Missouri.

 He retired from active law practice in 1927 and moved to Blodgett, Missouri, and in 1934 to Blytheville, Arkansas, where he died on July 27, 1937.

 He was interred in Lorimier Cemetery, Cape Girardeau, Missouri.